Do you have to be religious — or a member of the LDS church — to volunteer with ILP?

-Ready for your international adventure to start NOW?
-Let' get you going on your semester abroad!
-Start your application today!
+Ready for your international adventure to start now?
+Let's get you going on your semester abroad by starting your application today.

 Many ILP volunteers are members of the LDS faith.
 How come?

 One reason is that ILP is based out of Orem, Utah.
 This area of the country has a high percentage of the population who are members of The Church of Jesus Christ of Latter-Day Saints (LDS).
-Many of our volunteers are attending Brigham Young University which is an LDS school - it's a great semester abroad for BYU students.
-Many of our applicants are looking for LDS volunteer opportunities.
-Did you know volunteers can attend an international LDS ward/branch in every single country where our volunteers are serving?
-You can even attend an LDS branch in China!
+Many of our volunteers are attending Brigham Young University which is an LDS school — ILP is a great semester abroad for BYU students.

 Having the code of conduct made me SO grateful during my semesters with ILP.
-It was something that helped me feel comfortable.
-It also helped my group become more unified as we were living the same way and doing the same things.
+Among other things, it helped my group become more unified as we were all living the same way and doing the same things.

 Do I have to be LDS to volunteer with ILP?
 Will I have to go to church?